 How to apply Tea Tree oil on nails

-Once you have prepared your nails it is time to apply your chosen Tea Tree oil treatment.
+Once you have prepared your nails it is time to apply nail repair.
 As Tea Tree oil is an active ingredient be sure to take the correct steps to apply it.
 Active ingredients applied in the right way will have beneficial effects on your nails Active ingredients applied in the wrong way, could cause you more irritation and pain.

-It is important not to help the fungus infecting on your nail(s) to spread, using a cotton pad or bud will help, as it eliminates foot to hand or hand to hand transfer of the fungus.
+It is important not to help the fungus infecting on your nail(s) to spread, using application brush will help, as it eliminates foot to hand or hand to hand transfer of the fungus.

 After applying the Tea Tree oil dilution to your nails allow it time to absorb.
 This is especially important for nail fungus effecting your toenails as socks and shoes can quickly rub off your treatment oil.

 Where nail problems are concerned, patience is required.
 It may take a long time until you will see perfectly grown nails.
 It is therefore utterly important to use Nail Repair on a daily basis.

 Step 3.
 Important: Please continue to use until new nail growth occurs.

 Repeat steps 2 to 3 to ensure your Tea Tree oil nail fungus treatment is effective.
 Where nail problems are concerned, patience is required.
 It may take a long time until you will see perfectly grown nails.
 It is therefore utterly important to use Nail Repair on a daily basis.